sberlin/RolloBot/README.md

 maximum module depth limited by stack size by copying errornous module's code into the depending module.

-## TODO
-* Use a build tool to generate a single JS file to use on Neonious One

 ## Resources

 * https://www.neonious.com/Documentation/one